SummaryRead the full fact sheet

-The pituitary gland is a structure in our brain that produces different types of specialised hormones, including growth hormone (also referred to as human growth hormone or HGH).
+The is a structure in our brain that produces different types of specialised hormones, including growth hormone (also referred to as human growth hormone or HGH).
 The roles of growth hormone include influencing our height, and helping build our bones and muscles.
 Natural levels of growth hormone fluctuate during the day, seemingly influenced by physical activity.
 For example, levels rise when we exercise.

 Most commonly, doctors prescribe synthetic growth hormone to help children who have impaired hormone levels to reach their full height.

 However, there is a black-market trade in synthetic growth hormone, particularly among athletes, bodybuilders and those whose positive body image depends on looking muscular.
 These people may take growth hormone (in combination with other muscle-building substances) in the mistaken belief that it will boost their muscle strength.
 However, any improvement in muscle strength is actually due to other muscle-building substances, such as .